General Production Considerations on Unharvested Sugarbeet Acres

 - Multiple tillage passes would be required to incorporate, increasing fuel and labor costs.

-- Careful spring tillage may be required to maximize stand establishment
+- If spring tillage is required, consider ways to maximize stand establishment.

-- If seedbeds are poor consider increasing seeding rates by 10% to overcome stand establishment problems with small grains, corn or soybean.
+- If seedbeds are poor consider increasing seeding rates by 10% to overcome potential stand establishment problems with small grains, corn, or soybean.

 - Defoliation/Flail shredding of tops will accelerate release of nitrogen for subsequent crops.

-- N in the sugarbeet tops will be available very early in the spring of 2020.
+- N in the sugarbeet tops will be available very early in the spring.

 - The sugarbeet root material will tie up (immobilize) nitrogen making nitrogen fertility management challenging.